vnevescode/vue-laravel-mysql-project/README.md

 This project has made with Vue-Laravel and MySQL

-It is a simple dashboard with two api calls ( one external to jsonPlaceHolder e another to my Laravel Api)
+It is a simple dashboard with two api calls (One external to jsonPlaceHolder e another to my Laravel Api)

 ![image](https://user-images.githubusercontent.com/11055113/202689630-010a6501-1292-4070-89de-daec0b75fe68.png)